 The test assays have high accuracy.
 Inaccuracy in the test result occurs because either: 1) the swab does not pick up the virus when present; or 2) despite having the illness, the virus is not present in your mouth/throat.

-In the first week of symptoms, a well-conducted swab will pick up the virus in only 75-80% of people who have become infected.
-However, the 20-25% of cases who do not have detectable virus in their mouth/throat are at less risk of transmitting it to others.
+In the first week of symptoms, a well-conducted swab will pick up the virus in 90% of people who are infected.
+However, the small number of cases who do not have detectable virus in their mouth/throat are at less risk of transmitting it to others.
 Hence if you test negative (and don’t have continuing symptoms or haven’t already been instructed to self-isolate by Public Health England for other reasons) you will be able to stop self-isolating.

 How do you define 'recent close contact'?